MattEpstein-u/ShotTime/README.md

 # ShotTime
-Simulation and analysis of basketball drill
+Simulation and analysis of a basketball exercise

 Often when I practice basketball, I will set out to make two free throws in a row before leaving the gym.
 It gives me a sense of accomplishment at the end of the workout, regardless of the quality the rest of the workout.